1. Should You Put References on a CV: Examples & Tips

 What are references on a CV?

-Who can be a reference on a CV
+Who can serve as a reference on a CV?

 • Current employer